Movember 2023: prevention of prostate cancer and other male diseases

 Movember, what is it?

-It is a movement initiated in 2003 by Australians who wanted to highlight the health of men thanks to the visibility of their mustache.
+It is a movement initiated in 2003 by Australians.
+They wanted to highlight men's health through the visibility of their mustache.
 The movement revolves around three causes:

-- Mental health and the prevention of suicide among men, because three out of four suicides are those of men, and every minute a man commits suicide in the world.
+- Mental health and prevention of suicide among men; for three out of four suicides are those of men, and every minute a man commits suicide in the world.

-- testicular cancer, a very common cancer in young men and which does not yet benefit from enough preventive action.
+- testicular cancer, a very common cancer in young men; however, it does not yet benefit enough from preventive actions.

 Prevention of prostate cancer